niekbiesterbos/dutch-climate-framing/README.md

 Replication code for: **From Rhetoric to Action: Climate Framing in Dutch Politics (2008-2025)**

-Master's thesis, Informatiekunde, University of Groningen.
+Master's thesis, Information Science, University of Groningen.
+---

 Niek Biesterbos
 Supervisor: T. Caselli
----

 ## Overview